Jesse Tawhiao-Wardlaw

-Jesse Tawhiao-Wardlaw (usually known as Wardlaw, born 13 January 2000) is an Australian rules footballer who plays for in the AFL Women's competition (AFLW).
-She played for from 2019 to 2022 season 7.
+Jesse Tawhiao-Wardlaw (Note: Formerly known professionally as Jesse Wardlaw.) (born 13 January 2000) is an Australian rules footballer playing for the St Kilda Football Club in the AFL Women's (AFLW).
+She previously played for the Brisbane Lions from 2019 to season 7.

+Tawhiao-Wardlaw was born in Ashburton, New Zealand to Māori parents, before emigrating to Australia at the age of four.
+She grew up participating in multiple sports, including cross country, basketball, netball and touch rugby.
+She attended John Paul College before later joining the Brisbane Lions' Academy program.

-Wardlaw plays as a key forward and led Brisbane's goalkicking for the first time in 2020.
-Her breakout season as a power forward came in 2022 season 7 when she won the AFL Women's leading goalkicker award with the highest average goal haul in the league at more than 2 goals a game.
+A key forward, Tawhiao-Wardlaw led Brisbane's goalkicking for the first time in 2020.
+Her breakout season as a power forward came in 2022 season 7, winning the AFL Women's leading goalkicker award with 22 goals—the highest average goal haul in the league, exceeding 2 goals a game.

 Early life

-Wardlaw was born in Ashburton, New Zealand to an Aucklander mother and Christchurch father.
-Both her mother's parents and father's parents are Māori.
-She migrated to Australia with her family at the age of 4.
+Jesse Tawhiao-Wardlaw was born on 13 January 2000, in Ashburton, New Zealand, to an Aucklander mother and Christchurch father.
+She is of dual Māori descent.
+She migrated to Australia with her family at the age of four.

-While growing up, Jesse's father would join in kick-to-kick with a rugby league ball.
-At Slacks Creek State School and John Paul College she participated in cross country and basketball, netball and touch rugby.
+Whilst growing up, Tawhiao-Wardlaw's father would join in kick-to-kick with a rugby league ball.
+At Slacks Creek State School and John Paul College, she participated in various sports, including cross country, basketball, netball and touch rugby.
 A talented netballer, Wardlaw was chosen in the Queensland Under 17 and Under 19 state representative sides.
-Her first introduction to Australian rules was through her friends, who encouraged her to be part of the AFL 9s social non-contact team in the Yeronga competition and the umpire of one of these games Tayla Harris seeing significant potential in her to be successful recommended she play at club level.
-She started with Coorparoo junior women's before being part of the Brisbane South Under 17 representative team and the Queensland Under 18 side.
+Her first introduction to Australian rules football was through her friends, who encouraged her to join the AFL 9s social non-contact team in the Yeronga competition; an umpire, Tayla Harris, saw significant potential in Tawhiao-Wardlaw and recommended that she play at club level.
+She began with Coorparoo junior women's before being part of the Brisbane South Under 17 representative team and the Queensland Under 18 side.
 During this time, Wardlaw was approached by the Brisbane Lions who signed her to their Academy program.

-She was playing for Coorparoo in the AFL Queensland Women's League when she was drafted by with the 61st pick in the 2018 AFL Women's draft.
+Tawhiao-Wardlaw was playing for Coorparoo in the AFL Queensland Women's League when she was drafted by Brisbane with the 61st pick of the 2018 AFLW national draft.